 White glue.
 Any kind of white school glue will do

 Paper.
 Just about any kind will work.
-Flyers, magazines, newspaper, junk mail, scrapbook paper, old books, you can even paint a design on paper with any kind of paint or make the bead using white paper and paint it whatever way you’d like.
+Flyers, magazines, newspapers, junk mail, scrapbook paper, old books.
+You can even paint a design on paper with any kind of paint or make the bead using white paper and paint it whatever way you’d like.
 Use your imagination.
 My suggestion is, try it and if it doesn’t work you really haven’t lost much.